 The Best Somatic Exercises for Severe Anxiety and Physical Stress Relief

-But talk therapy has a major limitation: you cannot rationalize a tight psoas muscle.
-You cannot “talk” your way out of a permanently braced diaphragm.
+Many people wonder why somatic therapy works when talk therapy doesn't.
+The answer is simple: talk therapy has a major limitation.
+You cannot rationalize a tight psoas muscle.
+You cannot "talk" your way out of a permanently braced diaphragm.

 If you don't physically complete that stress cycle by running, fighting, or trembling (as wild animals do after escaping a predator), that muscular tension becomes permanently trapped in your fascia.
 Your brain perceives this constant, low-level muscular bracing as a sign that the threat is still present, locking you into a chronic state of anxiety.

 Somatic Therapy bypasses the thinking brain entirely.
 It uses physical movement and directed awareness to release trapped kinetic energy from the nervous system.
-Here are the 5 most effective somatic exercises to physically release severe anxiety and physical stress from your body.
+If you are looking for easy somatic exercises for anxiety to do at home, here are 5 of the most effective, science-backed somatic techniques for the fight-or-flight response to physically release severe anxiety from your body.

 1. Neurogenic Tremoring (TRE - Tension & Trauma Releasing Exercises)